Policy & Governance

 DenyIEC closes with a denied outcome; agent is notified

 Approval requests expire after a configurable window (default: 24 hours).
-Expired requests close with a denied outcome.
+Expired requests close as denied.

 Policy verdicts in the audit trail

-• The computed risk score and per-dimension breakdown
+• The computed risk score and its inputs (reversibility, visibility, precedent)